 Revenue values in the CWD Sensitivity Model version 3.1.
 Revenue values are different in each year up to and including 2021/22.
 For 2022/23 onwards they use the same value.

-Overall, the analysis in Appendix 3 of UNC0678 shows the potential distribution of prices and revenues based on the methodology with Beach terminals paying the largest proportion for Entry and GDNs paying the largest proportion for Entry.
+Overall, the analysis in Appendix 3 of UNC0678 shows the potential distribution of prices and revenues based on the methodology with Beach terminals paying the largest proportion for Entry and GDNs paying the largest proportion for Exit.

 When compared to current charges on Entry, the overall distribution of which categories of User pay which proportions is the same result in terms of overall transmission charges recovered from a specific point type.
 For Exit, it can be considered the same, however the DN Shippers no longer pay commodity with the resulting capacity amounts paid by GDNs.
 For all other User types, there is naturally some rebalancing across the other Entry and Exit point types as the 0678 proposals have fewer discounts and alternative charges than the current regime, which may be used across some of these types.